You may be able to transfer your valid Georgia tag from a vehicle you no longer own to a newly-purchased or newly-acquired vehicle.

 - Current Georgia Emissions Control Certificate, if applicable.

-- Valid Georgia Driver's License or Georgia Identification Card reflecting the current Gwinnett address.
-If it does not reflect the current Gwinnett address, one of the following documents with the current Gwinnett address issued in the name of the registered owner and dated within the last year must also be presented:
+- Valid Georgia driver's license or Georgia ID card reflecting the current Gwinnett address.
+If it does not, one of the following documents with the current Gwinnett address issued in the name of the registered owner and dated within the last year must also be presented:

 - Utility bill